-The principal is responsible to the Superintendent of Schools for proper administration of the Hobbs Municipal Schools.
-It is the principal's duty to organize, supervise, and administer all of the affairs of the school as they affect students, teachers, and patrons.
-The principal will be glad to help you with any of your problems.
+The School Principal is responsible to the Superintendent of Schools for proper administration of the Hobbs Municipal Schools.
+It is the Principal's duty to organize, supervise, and administer all of the affairs of the school as they affect students, teachers, and patrons.
+The Principal will be glad to help you with any of your problems.

-Assistant Principals
+Assistant Principal

-The assistant principals work directly with the principal in the administration and organization of the school.
-They are in charge of student attendance and discipline.
-They assist in the counseling program and assume the responsibility of the principal in his/her absence.
+The Assistant Principal works directly with the Principal in the administration and organization of the school.
+The Assistant Principal is in charge of student attendance and discipline.
+The Assistant Principal helps in the counseling program and assumes the responsibility of the Principal in his/her absence.